01 a

 Scaffold

-Scaffold is a Figma plugin that enables designers to enter information into a simple form, which then automatically builds out all of the pages within a Figma working file using the information provided.
-The result is a set of clean, consistent files that are well organized and easy to navigate.
+Scaffold is a Figma plugin that allows designers to input information into a simple form, which then automatically generates all the pages within a Figma working file based on the provided details.
+The outcome is a set of clean, consistent, and well-organized files that are easy to navigate.

 View on GitHub